nens/threedi-docs/source/c_numerics.rst

 *limiter_slope_crossectional_area_2d = 3, in combination with thin_layer_definition = xx [m]*

-In this case the limiter is more or less effective depending onthe local depth.
+In this case the limiter is more or less effective depending of the local depth.
 In case the depth at the edge base on the down wind water level is larger than the definition that is given of a thin layer, the cross-sectional area is based on the high resolution grid.
 When this 'down wind' depth is smaller than the thin layer definition, then the limiter described for option 2 is determining the cross-sectional area.
 In the in between phase the two types of cross-sections are weighed to define a new value.

 This is decribed in the figure below.
 Mathematical derivation will follow.